VinhHoang97/my-digital-cv/index.md

 - Can use git, docker, Jenkins.
 - Having knowledge of Agile and Scrum methodology
 - Strong self-discipline for delivering well-tested, complete features/modules under a tight schedule and the capability for rational thinking.
-- Withstand high work pressure
+- Withstand high work pressure.

 ## 👨‍💻 Working Experience